 Online Dating Scams

-- They ask you to send them money for travel-related expenses to meet you
+- When they ask you to send them money, perhaps so they can travel to meet you

-- Their webcam or Skype never seems to be working, so you haven’t seen more than their profile picture yet
+- The people whose webcam mysteriously never seems to be working, so you’ve never seen anything other than their profile picture.

 “Congratulations!
 You have won $5 million in the Facebook Lottery!”